Wayne82/wayne82.github.io/_drafts/Deep-Learning-Notes-Attention-and-Transformer.md

 ![Attention in RNN](/assets/images/attention%20in%20rnn.png)
 * Now each step in the decoder can attend to different parts of the input sequence by introducing the context vector \(c_t\).
 * The context vector \(c_t\) is computed as a weighted sum of the encoder hidden states \(h_i\).
-* The weights \(alpha_{t,i}\) are the (scalar) alignment scores that are computed by applying a "linear layer" followed by a softmax function to normalize the alignment scores to get the attention weights.
+* The weights \(alpha_{t,i}\) are the (scalar) alignment scores that are computed by applying a "linear layer" to the concatenation of one of the decoder hidden states and the encoder hidden states, followed by a softmax function to normalize the alignment scores to get the attention weights.
-* The "linear layer" can be implemented in various ways, such as using the **Bahdanau attention** (additive) or **Luong attention** (multiplicative/dot-product).
+* The "linear layer" can be implemented in various ways, such as using the **Bahdanau attention** (additive), **Luong attention**, or **dot-product attention** (multiplicative).

 ### General Attention Mechanism
 Then the attention mechanism turns out to be very powerful computational primitive for neural networks in its own right, and can be used without RNNs at all.
-It is a general operator that takes in 3 inputs: **queries (Q)**, **keys (K)**, and **values (V)**.
+It is a general operator that takes in 3 set of vectors: **queries (Q)**, **keys (K)**, and **values (V)**.
 It computes a weighted sum of the values, where the weights are determined by the similarity between the queries and keys.
+* The inputs can be query vectors and data vectors in the cross-attention case, or just one set of input vectors in the self-attention case.
+* The learnable weight matrices will be the key matrix, value matrix, and optional query matrix in the cross-attention case.
+* The attention can be calculated using scaled dot-product attention method:

+$$\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V$$

+Below are the different types of attention layers I've captured from the lecture:

 ![Cross Attention](/assets/images/cross%20attention%20layer.png)
 * This is called **cross-attention**, where it has 2 sets of inputs - one is the query vectors, and the other is the data vectors which are used to project to keys and values.